-In the book / full summary, we share examples of how fanatic discipline are upheld by leaders, how companies like Southwest Airlines and Intel translate them into their 20 Mile Marches, what the 7 characteristics of a good 20-Mile March are and why they work in the long-run.
+In our complete Great by Choice summary (click here for full summary), we share examples of how fanatic discipline are upheld by leaders, how companies like Southwest Airlines and Intel translate them into their 20 Mile Marches, what the 7 characteristics of a good 20-Mile March are and why they work in the long-run.

 EMPIRICAL CREATIVITY: Fire Bullets, Then Cannonballs